 The BD Fortessa: This instrument is operated using FACSDiva Software and are available for all labs to use.
-This flow cytometer analyzer is equipped with 3 or more lasers.
-Analysis occurs at the cuvette flow cell, increasing sensitivity and resolution, allowing detection of 2 relative physical properties as well as up to 17 different colors simultaneously.
-It can be run at 3 different sample flow rates with a fine-tune adjustor and is capable of analysis rates of up to 40,000 events per second.
+This flow cytometer analyzer is equipped with 4 lasers: blue, red, violet, and yellow-green.
+Analysis occurs at the cuvette flow cell, increasing sensitivity and resolution, allowing detection of 2 relative physical properties as well as up to 18 different colors simultaneously.
+It can be run at 3 different sample flow rates with a fine-tune adjuster.
+The instrument is equipped with a high-throughput sampler and automated 96 well acquisition.

 All BD Fortessa users are required to take Basic Training

 - Cell Phenotyping

 - Cell Cycle with Live or Fixed Cells

 - Fluorescent Protein Expression